-Please note: this information is correct on 2 June 2021.
+Please note: this information is correct on 22 November 2021.
 Any changes to this information will be published by the Messages for Mothers team to our website (www.messagesformothers.co.za) as soon as it becomes available to us.
-We understand that there are likely to be some changes to vaccine recommendations and distribution, over time.

-All the discussion about vaccine issues can be scary and confusing.
-Also, the many, fast changes that are happening with COVID-19 vaccinations, can be unsettling.
-There is a lot of unhelpful false information that stops people making good decisions.
+All the discussion about vaccines can be scary and confusing.
+Also, the many changes that are happening with COVID-19 vaccinations, can be unsettling.
+There is a lot of unhelpful false information that stops people from making good decisions.
 We hope these messages offer some guidance based on scientific evidence and some reassurance.
-It is important that you discuss all of the risks and benefits with your healthcare provider and make your own decision with all the correct information available at the time.
+It is important that you discuss the risks and benefits with your healthcare provider and make your own decision with all the correct information available at the time.

 Are pregnant and breastfeeding women able to get access to the COVID-19 vaccine?

 If I have recently had the COVID-19 vaccine and then find out I am pregnant, what should I do?

 It is possible that you might get vaccinated while you are pregnant without realising yet that you are pregnant.
 Or, you might become pregnant soon after getting the COVID-19 vaccine.
 If this happens, there is no reason to be concerned.
 You should be reassured that it is very unlikely that there will be any harmful effects from receiving the COVID-19 vaccine for you or your baby.
-In fact, the vaccine will protect you against getting the severe complications of COVID during your pregnancy.
-But, it is important to go for antenatal care visits, and to tell the nurses and doctors at the clinic that you have recently had a COVID-19 vaccine.
+In fact, there is likely to be benefit – the vaccine will protect you against getting the severe complications of COVID during your pregnancy.
+It is important to go for antenatal care visits, and to tell the nurses and doctors at the clinic that you have recently had a COVID-19 vaccine.